 Next we transferred to the historic San Pellegrino Terme Casino Theatre for the presentation of the 4 projects for the new S.Pellegrino Flagship Factory.
 This Belle Epoque masterpiece adjacent to the spa was designed by architect Romolo Squadrelli and features huge marble columns and an impressive staircase.

-S.Pellegrino aim to create a flagship factory for their staff, as people are at the centre of everything they do.
+The S.Pellegrino Flagship Factory will be designed for all the staff, as people are at the centre of everything they do.
 They have a Nestle flagship store in Milan.
 They want to show how important water is to the planet and there’ll also be an experiential lab.They identified 4 major international architectural groups to tender for the project.
 The first presentation was by Michele De Lucchi of aMDL from Milan.
 Specialists in interior design as well as architecture, they created the permanent Central Pavilion Milan Expo 2015.
 Their S.Pellegrino project is entitled ‘to be’ – to focus on everyone and to safeguard our environment.
 An interesting element is that trucks will enter via a green bridge and no longer via the village.
 The public entrance would be via a greenhouse, giving direct access to the Experience Lab and Water Theatre.

 The second presentation was by MVRDV from the Netherlands who are well known for the Market Hall in Rotterdam.
 They have taken inspiration from one of the most iconic S.Pellegrino features, calling their project Follow The Star, and creating a star-shaped Experience Lab, with a water mirror or waterfall incorporated into the star design.
 At night, the building would have a lantern effect.